Memeplexx/olik/readme.md

 ![Package Size](https://badgen.net/bundlephobia/minzip/oulik)
 ![Dependency count](https://badgen.net/bundlephobia/dependency-count/oulik)

-### ***Unambigiuous, user-abstraction-averse, in-line state-management*** ###
+### ***Lean, self-documenting state-management*** ###
 ---
 ## WHAT PROBLEM DOES THIS LIBRARY SOLVE? ##
-State operations are typically hidden behind an opaque facade of user-defined 'actions'.
-Some actions fail to describe a state update accurately while other actions needlessly re-describe very simple operations.
-Furthermore, as your code evolves, there can be a 'drift' between action types, and the state thay purport to operate on.
+State operations are typically hidden behind an opaque facade of user-defined abstractions.
+Some abstractions fail to describe a state update accurately while others needlessly re-describe very simple updates.
+Furthermore, as your code evolves, there can be a 'drift' between these abstractions, and the state thay purport to operate on.

 This library's unique API not only **makes immutable state updates a breeze**, it also leverages the type system so that state updates become **self-documenting** and **consistent**.
 That said, this library has several goals:
-- **ERGONOMIC -** Completely typesafe & compact API with a standardized set of state update abstractions
+- **ERGONOMICS -** Completely typesafe & compact API with a standardized set of state update abstractions
-- **FLEXIBLE -** Use small stores where performance is critical, and a single store everywhere else
-- **FAST -** Roughly equivalent to [Immutable](https://github.com/immutable-js/immutable-js) and significantly faster than [Immer](https://github.com/immerjs/immer)
-- **IMMUTABLE -** Every state update will result in a new immutable state tree
+- **IMMUTABILITY -** Every state update will result in a new immutable state tree
-- **PORTABLE -** Designed to be framework-agnostic.
+- **PORTABILITY -** Designed to be framework-agnostic.
 Currently supports bindings for React and Angular (read a tiny bit further for links to those guides)
-- **DEBUGGABLE -** Via the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) and optionally supports the use of 'tags' which help to identify the source of a state update
+- **DEBUGGABILITY -** Via the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) and optionally supports the use of 'tags' which help to identify the source of a state update

 ---